the-carlisle-group/Rumba/README.md

 # Rumba

-Rumba is an HTTP/1.1 web server and client libary written in Dyalog APL.
+Rumba is an HTTP/1.1 web server and client library written in Dyalog APL.

 See the wiki for user documentation.